BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 ### How to filter data in SQL?

-1. We managed to read or get data from the table from each single row.
-But how could we get specific rows based on certain conditions?
+1. We managed to read / get data from the table from each single row.
+But how can we get specific rows based on certain conditions?

 - Use <b>WHERE</b> clause to specify conditions for filtering rows.
 - get all users if only they are above 18 years old!